ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 * `group` (index 2): identifier for a group of instances, e.g., if an anonymization scheme is used.

+An `environment-map` contains at least one of `class`, `instance`, or `group`.
+The more elements in the `environment-map`, the narrower the scope, since more elements must be in common to match.

 ##### Environment Class {#sec-comid-class}

 The Class name consists of class attributes that distinguish the class of